ryansb/hfoss-site/README.md

 the way you want.

 In order to do that, first make sure you have your virtualenv activated.
-And the hflossk pip module installed.
+And the hflossk python module installed.

-To install the hflossk pip module simply run:
+To install the hflossk python module simply run:
 ```
-sudo easy_install hflossk
+sudo pip install hflossk
 ```

 Being certain of that, in the root directory, simply run: